VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 ## Developing for Dart Frog's Visual Studio Code extension

-To develop for Very Good CLI you will need to become familiar with Visual Studio Code extensions development and Very Good Ventures' processes and conventions:
+To develop for the Dart Frog Visual Studio Code extension you will need to become familiar with VS Code extension development and the Very Good Ventures processes and conventions:

 ### Setting up your local development environment